manojry/kisaanCenter/Documents/Features/KisaanCenter_Owner_Journey_Enterprise.md

 ## 2. Owner Creation & Shop Assignment
 The superadmin creates a new owner account and sets up their shop.
 The owner is linked to the shop, and a plan is assigned (e.g., Basic, Premium, Enterprise) with specific features enabled.

 ## 3. Adding Users
-The owner (now created by the superadmin) adds employees, farmers, and buyers to their shop.
-Each user is assigned to the shop, ensuring all transactions and records are tied to the correct business.
+The owner (created by the superadmin) adds users to their shop, assigning each a role (employee, farmer, buyer).
+All users are managed in a unified USER table, with role-based permissions and shop assignment.
+If extra fields are needed for a role, a profile extension can be added.

 ## 4. Receiving Deliveries
-Farmers deliver flowers to the shop.
-The owner or employees record the delivery, noting the quantity and type of flowers.
-The system creates a stock entry for each delivery, supporting multiple products per farmer.
+Farmers deliver products to the shop.
+The owner or employees record the delivery, noting the quantity, type, and negotiated price per batch.
+The system creates a FARMER_STOCK entry for each delivery, supporting multiple products per farmer and flexible pricing.
+Remarks can be added directly to the stock entry.

 ## 5. Managing Sales
-Throughout the day, buyers purchase flowers.
-Employees record each sale, updating the stock and linking the transaction to the buyer and farmer.
-The system automatically calculates commissions and updates payment records.
+Throughout the day, buyers purchase products.
+Employees record each sale, updating the stock and linking the transaction to the buyer and the source farmer stock for traceability.
+Each TRANSACTION_ITEM references the specific FARMER_STOCK used.
+The system automatically calculates commissions (using COMMISSION_RULE) and updates payment records.
+Prices can be set per sale, supporting negotiation and market variability.

 ## 6. End-of-Day Review & Comments
-At the end of the day, the owner reviews unsold stock and adds comments (e.g., "50kg unsold, will try to sell tomorrow").
-Unsold flowers can be marked as discarded if needed.
+At the end of the day, the owner reviews unsold stock and adds remarks directly to the FARMER_STOCK entry (e.g., "50kg unsold, will try to sell tomorrow").
+Unsold products can be marked as discarded if needed.

 ## 7. Payment Management
 The owner tracks payments to farmers, even if buyers pay late.
-The system shows pending and completed payments, ensuring transparency.
+The system shows pending and completed payments, and tracks credit status.
 Disputes can be resolved using audit logs and transaction history.

 ## 8. Expense Tracking
 The owner records shop expenses (wages, rent, utilities, etc.) in the system.
 This helps manage profitability and prepare for tax or regulatory reporting.

 ## 9. Reporting & Analysis
-The owner generates reports on sales, payments, expenses, and stock.
+The owner generates reports on sales, payments, expenses, stock, credit, commission, and price history.
 These reports help identify trends, manage inventory, and plan for busy seasons.

 ## 10. Multi-Shop Management (if applicable)
 If the owner operates multiple shops, they can view and manage each shop’s data separately, with superadmin oversight.